vachan-maker/vachan-maker.github.io/content/posts/february-in-review/index.md

 draft = false
 description = "What I did in the month of February"
 +++
 {{<figure src = "sugarcane2.webp" caption = "A glass of refreshing sugar cane juice" alt = "A hand holding a glass filled to the brim with cold sugarcane juice made from sugarcane, lemon juice,ginger and sugar.
-There is also a paper straw in the glass." title = "A hand holding a glass filled to the brim with cold sugarcane juice made from sugarcane, lemon juice,ginger and sugar.
 There is also a paper straw in the glass.">}}
 Huh it's already March.
 That was fast!
 And the heat is just unbearable.

 I had my third semester lab exams (OOP in Java & Data Structures) at the beginning of this month and I was really anxious about it because this was actually my first lab exam.
 There were a lot of programs to study and I thought I would blank out at the middle of writing a program and or not even know how to do a program the examiner asked.
 But thankfully, I was able to perform pretty well in the exam and got the output for both the labs.

 Valentine's day coincided with my data structure exam and on the day before it, I discovered a site called the love calculator created by [Aldrin Jenson](https://aldrinjenson.com/).
 It asked the person who their crush is and after submitting the form it rickrolls the person.
 I really loved this harmless prank and decided to create a clone of it.
 It was really fun to make and I got good responses from my friends.
-You can read more about it [here](/posts/pranking-my-friends-on-valentines-day/).s
+You can read more about it [here](/posts/pranking-my-friends-on-valentines-day/).

 Since answer sheet evaluation was taking place, our college gave us a short break.